 OPI clients receiving services prior to the establishment of wait lists have first priority to receive OPI services.

-The District Center case managers’s functional assessment and risk assessment will be used to determine where the client will be placed on the wait list.
+The score on the risk assessment will be used to determine where the client will be placed on the wait list.

-Clients waiting for services will be CA/PS reassessed annually, or if there is a significant change in their care needs, reassessed more frequently to ensure their assessment is current; the wait list rank will be changed accordingly.

 Clients waiting for services will have a RAT assessment done when they are first placed on the wait list, and done once every six months thereafter.

 Criteria for establishing priority of clients waiting for funded in-home services